Performance Tuning Software Defined Networks

 The network controller is a Windows Server role which must be enabled on Virtual Machines running on hosts that are configured to use SDN and are controlled by the network controller.

 Three Network Controller enabled VMs are sufficient for high availability and maximum performance.
-Each VM must be sized according to the guidelines provided in the SDN infrastructure virtual machine role requirements section of the Plan Software Defined Networking topic.
+Each VM must be sized according to the guidelines provided in the SDN infrastructure virtual machine role requirements section of the Plan a Software Defined Network Infrastructure topic.

 SDN Quality of Service (QoS)